zalando/postgres-operator/docs/reference/operator_parameters.md

 * **set_memory_request_to_limit**
-  Set `memory_request` to `memory_limit` for all Postgres clusters (the default value is also increased).
+  Set `memory_request` to `memory_limit` for all Postgres clusters (the default value is also increased but configured `max_memory_request` can not be bypassed).
 This prevents certain cases of memory overcommitment at the cost of overprovisioning memory and potential scheduling problems for containers with high memory limits due to the lack of memory on Kubernetes cluster nodes.
 This affects all containers created by the operator (Postgres, connection pooler, logical backup, scalyr sidecar, and other sidecars except **sidecars** defined in the operator configuration); to set resources for the operator's own container, change the [operator deployment manually](https://github.com/zalando/postgres-operator/blob/master/manifests/postgres-operator.yaml#L20).
   The default is `false`.